HOME

 · Pre-registration: AEA Registry.

-“Inclusive Growth in the Green Economy” with R. Robertson (TAMU Bush School) and H. Ahmad (Lahore School of Economics).
+“Inclusive Growth in the Green Economy” with H. Ahmad (Lahore School of Economics), A. Mishra (TAMU) and R. Robertson (TAMU Bush School).

 “Reaching for the stars?
 An experiment on discrimination in hiring” with D. Gomez-Vasquez (Texas A&M University) and T. Salmon (Southern Methodist University).